-We are a small consulting company with a background in startup culture and Agile project management.
-We like to have action-oriented meetings, save on communication trips, and use online collaboration tools to stay on topic, manage knowledge, and drive progress.
-We hope that’s ok with you ;-D
+We are a small consulting company with a large network of collaborators.
+We like to have action-oriented meetings, save on communication trips, and use online collaboration tools to stay on-topic, manage knowledge, and drive progress.

 About Klaar De Schepper, Principal and Founder